-- Command of Galatians 6:28 --- and therefore, "You must be compassionate just as your Father is compassionate" - Chaplains provide compassion by bearing one another's burdens; by choosing to suffer with others during a time of disaster or crisis.
+- Command of Galatians 6:28 --- and therefore, "You must be compassionate just as your Father is compassionate" - Chaplains provide compassion by bearing one another's burdens.
+By choosing to suffer with others during a time of disaster or crisis

-- "The heroes of the faith had one thing in common: They were all ordinary people with no power of their own." - Chaplains who enter into the suffering and chaos of crisis are empowered by the same presence of God to give them victory over despair, loss, and insufficiency. - The chaplain in disasters shares God's presence with victims and offers the same words of assurance-"I am with you."
+- "The heroes of the faith had one thing in common: They were all ordinary people with no power of their own. - Chaplains who enter into the suffering and chaos of crisis are empowered by the same presence of God to give them victory over despair, loss, and insufficiency. - The chaplain in disasters shares God's presence with victims and offers the same words of assurance-"I am with you."

-- The chaplain does not deny the reality of the crisis, and should not minimize the sense of loss it causes, and may not be able to diminish any of the pain. - But, the chaplain offers the comfort of God's presence through words of comfort and assurance of his presence.
+- The chaplain does not deny the reality of the crisis, should not minimize the sense of loss it causes, and may not be able to diminish any of the pain. - But, the chaplain offers the comfort of God's presence through words of comfort and assurance

-- Chaplains may experience some anxiety as they approach victims whose cultural identity is unfamiliar or different.
-With a desire to help, not harm, chaplains hesitantly enter the relationship. - Clarification is an important aspect of diagnosis and preparation.
+Chaplains may experience some anxiety as they approach victims whose cultural identity is unfamiliar or different.
+With a desire to help, not harm, chaplains hesitantly enter the relationship.

+Clarification is an important aspect of diagnosis and preparation.
 Helping survivors and families deal with traumatic death is based on respect and care.

-How to do we respond during a crisis situation?
+How to Respond during a Crisis situation:

-- Generally we will report to Emergency Room. - Assess the entire situation. - Do I need to call for additional Chaplains to help with the crisis? - Eyes open for hurting family members and staff. - Let the staff and family know that you are an ARH Emergency Response Chaplain and you are there to assist them.
+- Generally will report to Emergency Room - Assess the situation - Do I need to call for additional Chaplains to help with the Crisis? - Eyes open for hurting family members and staff - Let staff and family know that you are an ARH Emergency Response Chaplain